Receive updates via email. Enter your email address:

 It contains glucose, cane sugar, fructose, dietary fibre, vitamin C, amino acids, and potassium.

-Traditional chinese medicine practitioners believe that the it can helps to clear phlegm, stabilizes the breath, and is cooling.
-Children suffering from colds with dry painful throats and rackling cough are encouraged to eat it raw.
+Traditional chinese medicine practitioners believe that the it can help to clear phlegm, stabilize the breath, and is cooling.
+Children suffering from colds with dry painful throats and rackling cough are encouraged to eat it raw although I do not think they will like the taste.
 It also promotes the absorption of calcium.

 It is also affectionately acknowledged as the little ginseng.
-A Chinese folk saying "Radish in the winter, ginger in the summer, and the doctor's out of business." alluded to its efficacy in dietary therapy
+A Chinese folk saying "冬吃萝卜夏吃姜,不劳医生 24320;药方" which means "Radish in the winter, ginger in the summer, and the doctor's out of business." alluded to its efficacy in dietary therapy, especially during the winter months.

 It can be cut into chunks and cooked in soups or stew.
 After sufficient simmering, it loses its spicy taste and takes on the flavour of the soup or stew it is cooked in.
 It is popular in stews featuring beef, lamb or mutton.

-I personally like the white radish in stews where they are simmered to melt-in-the-mouth softness and full of the flavour of the main meat ingredient.
+I personally like the white radish in stews where they are simmered to juicy softness and full of the flavour of the dish.
 It is also indispensable in the tempura dipping sauce.
 The grated radish imparts a certain depth to the thin sauce.

 I almost forgot to mention this, perhaps because this dish has nothing to do with soup.
 The big white radish is the ingredient in a very popular street food in Singapore: the fried carrot cake.
-The radish is grated finely, mixed with rice flour and steamed into big cakes.
-These cakes are then diced into small cubes before being fried in a big wok with eggs with or without sweet black sauce.
+The radish is shredded, mixed with rice flour and steamed into big cakes.
+These cakes are then diced into small cubes before being fried in a big wok with eggs and with or without sweet black sauce.
+Click on the hyperlink just above to see 2 recipes.

 Photo source: LaRuth at Flickr